 “Zhaori Hot Spring – Enjoy a Good Hot Spring Soaking”

-Zhaori Hot Spring is located on the southern east side of the island and faces towards the east, named the hot spring Asahi, which means ‘Morning Sun’ and the Kanji was pronounced Zhaori in Chinese.
-The hot spring sits within the intertidal zone causing sea water to cover the source during high tide and emits during low tide.
-The chloride sulfate spring is maintained at around 60 to 70 degrees Celsius within the pool, but may reach up to 93 degrees Celsius at its outlet.
-These characteristics also points to an active volcano.
-Sea water penetrates the fault beneath and emerges after it has been heated and pressurized to reach the surface, causing its high density in salt and lack of sulfur odor and tacky touch.
-We have a complete hot spring facility to satisfy all your needs that includes an indoor spa, a semi-outdoor hot spring, a large pool, and outdoor hot spring, an egg cooking area, and three more hot springs by the ocean that lets you enjoy the stars, waves, and sunrise all while inside our hot spring.”
+Zhaori Hot Spring is located on the southern east side of the island and faces towards the east, named the hot spring Asahi, which means ‘Morning Sun’, and the Kanji was pronounced Zhaori in Chinese.
+The hot spring sits within the intertidal zone causing seawater to cover the source during high tide and emit during low tide.
+The chloride sulfate spring is maintained at around 60 to 70 degrees Celsius within the pool but may reach up to 93 degrees Celsius at its outlet.
+These characteristics also point to an active volcano.
+Sea water penetrates the fault beneath and emerges after it has been heated and pressurized to reach the surface, causing its high density in salt lack of sulfur odor, and tacky touch.
+We have a complete hot spring facility to satisfy all your needs that includes an indoor spa, a semi-outdoor hot spring, a large pool, an outdoor hot spring, an egg cooking area, and three more hot springs by the ocean that let you enjoy the stars, waves, and sunrise all while inside our hot spring.”

 Fanchuanbi Grassland 帆船鼻大草原